maksimryndin/goral/README.md

 ## Licence

-Apache 2.0 licence is also applied to all commits in this repository when no licence was specified.
+Apache 2.0 licence is also applied to all commits in this repository before this licence was specified.